A Riemann-Roch formula for singular reductions by circle actions: Abstract

 \section{Abstract}

-We compute a Riemann-Roch formula for the invariant Riemann-Roch number of a quantizable Hamiltonian $S^1$-manifold $(M,\omega,\J)$ in terms of the geometry of its symplectic quotient, allowing $0$ to be a singular value of the moment map $\J:M\to\R$.
+We compute a {Hirzebruch-Riemann-Roch type} formula for the invariant Riemann-Roch number of a quantizable Hamiltonian $S^1$-manifold $(M,\omega,\J)$ in terms of the geometry of its symplectic quotient, allowing $0$ to be a singular value of the moment map $\J:M\to\R$.
 The formula involves a new explicit local invariant of the singularities.
-Our approach relies on a complete singular stationary phase expansion of the associated Witten integral.
+Our approach relies on a complete singular stationary phase expansion of the associated Witten integral and does not depend on the choice of a symplectic desingularization.